Graham Carr: Scouting career

 In more recent times, he has built a good reputation as a scout for Tottenham Hotspur working under David Pleat, and since Manchester City and Notts County both places working under Sven-Göran Eriksson.
 In February 2010 he left his second stint at Spurs to join Newcastle United as their chief scout following the reign of Dennis Wise.
 Newcastle were promoted back to the Premier League in April 2010 and Carr was central to helping managers Chris Hughton and Alan Pardew (who replaced the sacked Hughton in December 2010) sign players from the French, Dutch and German leagues such as Hatem Ben Arfa, Yohan Cabaye, Sylvain Marveaux, Papiss Cissé and Cheick Tioté, which helped turn the club's fortunes around.
 As a result, they finished fifth in the Premier League in the 2011–12 season, which led to qualification for the 2012–13 Europa League.
 In June 2012, Carr was rewarded for this work with a new eight-year contract with his hometown club, a deal which would have kept him at the club until he was aged 75 years.
 However, in June 2017 his contract was terminated by mutual consent.

 Associate director

 In August 2017, Carr returned to his former club Northampton Town to take up a role as an associate director.

 Family

 Carr is the father of comedian Alan Carr.
+Their relationship and his son's upbringing in Northampton were serialised in the semi-autobiographical comedy television series "Changing Ends" on ITV.